PayphonePayphone

 You want…Use

-Pre-buy credits, then run scripts without re-signing each callBearer
+Pre-buy credits, then run scripts without re-signing each callBearer (Privy JWT or API key)

 Stay account-less; pay per request from a funded walletx402